-OUR AUDIT COMMITTEE AND BOARD OF DIRECTORS UNANIMOUSLY RECOMMEND THAT YOU VOTE FOR THE RATIFICATION OF THE APPOINTMENT OF BDO USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR OUR 2021 FISCAL YEAR.
+OUR AUDIT COMMITTEE AND BOARD OF DIRECTORS UNANIMOUSLY RECOMMEND THAT YOU VOTE FOR THE RATIFICATION OF THE APPOINTMENT OF BDO USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR OUR 2022 FISCAL YEAR.

-AUDIT RELATED MATTERS Audit Fees
+AUDIT RELATED MATTERS

+Audit Fees

-The following table shows the fees for professional services rendered to us by BDO for services in respect of the years ended 020 and 2019.
+The following table shows the fees for professional services rendered to us by BDO for services in respect of the years endeæ021 and 2020.

-20 20 2019
+2021 2020

-Audit Fees(1) \$ 869,219 \$ 1,232,680
+Audit Fees(1) \$ 923,796 \$ 869,219

-Audit-Related Fees(2) - -
+Audit-Related Fees(2)

-Tax Fees(3) - -
+Tax Fees(3) 20,422 -

-All Other Fees (4)
+All Other Fees(4)

-Total \$ 869,219 \$ 1,232,680
+Total \$ 944,218 \$ 869,219

-- (1) "Audit Fees" include fees and expenses billed for the audit of our consolidated financial statements, services provided in connection with statutory audits, and fees for services provided in connection with review of registration statements, comfort letters and consents. - (2) "Audit-Related Fees" include fees billed for services that are reasonably related to the performance of the audit or review of our financial statements and are not reported above under the caption "Audit Fees."
+- (1) "Audit Fees" include fees and expenses billed for the audit of our consolidated financial statements, services provided in connection with statutory audits, and fees for services provided in connection with debt offerings, comfort letters and consents and review of registration statements. - (2) "Audit-Related Fees" include fees billed for services that are reasonably related to the performance of the audit or review of our financial statements and are not reported above under the caption "Audit Fees."
 These fees also include services for due diligence on acquisitions and divestitures. - (3) "Tax Fees" include fees billed for services that are related to tax compliance and advice, including international tax consulting. - (4) BDO did not provide any "other services" during the period.